datalad/datalad/CONTRIBUTING.md

 Contributing to DataLad
 =======================

-**Note: This document is just to get started, more thorough contributing guidlines are coming.**
+**Note: This document is just to get started, more thorough contributing guidelines are coming.**

 Files organization
 ------------------